mpoliks/archon/README.md

 b. `archon_analyze.ipynb` has two components.
 First, a script that extracts median descriptors across the length of each sample (this will ultimately be developed for greater granularity, but for short splices like 500ms it works great).
 Second, there's an optional script that reorganizes the target directory by descriptor.
 This is definitely optional, but dealing with GDrive downloading can be a headache without this.
 (I don't recommend using Google Takeout, which can compromise filenames and do weird things to you data, and instead break up your directories and download them independently with a separate script).
 There's an unsort argument here you can use to collapse everything back into the original flat directory structure.
 c. `archon_post_processing.ipynb` gives you some insights into your data - histograms collected against each major descriptor type (showing pitched data only, unpitched data only, or both for maximum visibility into the contents of your workspace).

 The recommended flow is to use the split and analyze scripts to diffract an existing database into many grains, analyze them, sort them, download them, and also download the analysis file (a JSON file) and place it in the directory you cloned this one into.
-(There's a sample JSON file in this repo, but only just to compare file structure - it won't help you unless you have the files :p).

 ## 3. Supercollider Interface
 Once you've downloaded your audio, your analysis file, and this repo, move the library directory to your Supercollider Extensions directory (`/Library/Application Support/Supercollider/Extensions`).
 Then open up Supercollider, which will auto-compile the class library.